ilia2108/XamarinLab/README.md

 ![](https://github.com/ilia2108/XamarinLab/blob/master/ex2/3.png)

 This solution contains several differences from Classic approach:
-  1. It has more than one project in solution.
+  1. It has **more than one project** in solution.
 It contains project for each OS (there's also UWP project on Windows)
-  2. It has extra project that is called from platform-specified projects.
+  2. It has extra project that is **called from platform-specified projects**.
 * Set Android app as a Startup project and deploy app.
 The result sould be the following
 ![](https://github.com/ilia2108/XamarinLab/blob/master/ex2/4.png)
 ![](https://github.com/ilia2108/XamarinLab/blob/master/ex2/5.png)